 What to see in and around Fethiye

-Fethiye is a famous Mediterranean tourist centre, especially during the summer months, particularly the Calis Beach area.
+Fethiye is a famous Mediterranean tourist centre, especially in the Calis Beach area, especially during the summer months.
 The city museum is rich in ancient artefacts depicting the various civilisations that existed in this area.
 The famous Tomb of Amyntas, built-in 350 B.C. by the Lycians, is in Fethiye.

 The island of Kızılada is in the Gulf of Fethiye, 6.4 km sail from the city.
 It is a frequent stopover for charter yachts and boat tours.
 Alternatively, the excellent sites at Afkule offer exciting diving opportunities.
 Kızılada has a lighthouse on the island which houses a hostel and a seafood restaurant- for a fun and unusual place to stay onshore.

 see also Boderam, Turkey, Gocek, Marmaris, and all other Mediterranean destinations